 For this biceps exercise without weights, you will perform a similar, extremely slow negative curl using a weighted object, but this time, the exercise will be bilateral.

 Use a sturdy belt or rolled-up bath towel (rolled the long way) to make your “barbell.”
 For the “weight,” use a heavy backpack loaded with books, bottles of water, cans of soup, bags of flour or beans, etc.

-The fact that the backpack will likely be swinging and swaying as you curl makes the exercise even more challenging and will also require excellent grip strength.
+The fact that the backpack will likely be swinging and swaying as you curl makes the exercise even more challenging and requires excellent grip strength.

-This will further recruit your brachioradialis and forearm muscles, as well as the biceps brachialis, which is a muscle under the lateral portion of your biceps.
+This will further recruit your brachioradialis and forearm muscles, as well as the biceps brachialis, a muscle under the lateral portion of your biceps.

-Here is how to do this exercise in your no equipment biceps workout:
+Here is how to do this exercise in your no equipment arm workout:

 - Slowly lower your arms by extending your elbows, trying to count to at least 10 as you lower back down.